pauldcs/xdp/readme.md

 # Listen well, young hunter

-To unlock the enigmas concealed within a file's essence, wield the `xdp` command, and bestow upon it the name of the file.
+With the `xdp` command, unlock the secrets that lie dormant within the heart of a file.
+Speak its name, and behold the hidden knowledge that awaits.

-Should you yearn to gaze upon a specific range of bytes therein, unfurl the `-r` option with an expression of your desire.
+Should you wish to peer into a specific range of bytes, unfurl the `-r` option, and behold the treasures that lie within.
-The command shall reveal all that lies within the specified range, as precise as your calculation may require.
+Let your calculations guide you, for the command shall reveal all that you desire.

-If perchance you seek to embark on your journey from a certain byte, call forth the `-s` option, and behold the offset expressed.
+And should you seek to embark on your journey from a certain byte, call forth the `-s` option, and behold the offset expressed.
 The starting point is, by default, at naught.

-Behold, hunter, that the `-r` and `-s` options can accept arithmetic expressions as arguments, allowing you to navigate the file's realm with great finesse.
+But beware, traveler, for the `-r` and `-s` options can also accept the power of arithmetic expressions.
+Let your calculations flow like a river, and the command shall follow your every whim.

-Moreover, for your convenience, the values provided for byte offsets and ranges can be expressed in the sacred tongue of hexadecimal notation.
+And for your convenience, the values provided for byte offsets and ranges can be expressed in the sacred tongue of hexadecimal notation.

-To recall guidance, summon the `-h` option.
+But that is not all, noble explorer!
+The command also possesses the power of memory usage tracking.
+Its secrets can guide you on your journey, aiding you in your quest to improve the command's performance and bring glory to your name.
+And should you wish to contribute to its further development, let the memory usage tracking system, `xleaks` be your guide.

-May the revelations bestowed by this command illuminate your path as you tread through the enigmatic depths of the file.
+Invoke the `-h` option at any time to summon guidance, and let the command's revelations illuminate your path as you delve into the enigmatic depths of the file.